myklst/terraform-provider-st-cdnetworks/docs/resources/ignore_protocol.md

 subcategory: ""
 description: |-
-  Ignore protocol caching and push configuration, parent tags
-  1. This must be filled when protocol cache and push configuration need to be ignored
-  2. Clear the configuration ignore about protocol cache and pushing
+  Ignore protocol caching and push configuration, parent tags This must be filled when protocol cache and push configuration need to be ignoredClear the configuration ignore about protocol cache and pushing
 ---

 # st-cdnetworks_ignore_protocol (Resource)